IBM/regen/docs/regen.md

 train, 1.7K dev, 1.8K test) and includes unseen categories at test time.
-ReGen establishes new state-of-the-art results WebNLG 2020 Challenge dataset by large margins for both text-to-graph and graph-to-text

-Direction, as demonstrated in Table 1 and Table 2.
+ReGen establishes new state-of-the-art results WebNLG 2020 Challenge dataset by large margins for both text-to-graph and graph-to-text directions, as demonstrated in Table 1 and Table 2.

 On the much larger dataset TekGen (6.3M train, 5Kdev, 50K test), ReGen shows consistent gains for using Reinforced Generation, validating its